Skip to content

 to look down at different feet,

-I’d excitedly think of the possibilities—
+I’d excitedly think of the possibilities

-and wonder with this new body,
+and wonder

-that in the quiet of that night
+But in the quiet of that night

-where no one could hear the torrents
+where no one could hear

-The first ripple
+the first ripple

 of a river